How does this effort enable an organization to contribute to the fight against climate change?

 How long do the Low Carbon Patent Pledge Licenses last?

 All of the Low Carbon Patent Pledge Licenses (not necessarily any alternative licenses) are effective as of April 22, 2021 regardless of when it was first granted.
 The end depends on the particular license you choose.
-Refer to the chart above for details about each.

 How is regulatory exclusivity handled under the Low Carbon Patent Pledge Licenses?